-Revenue increased by +44% to €654 million with continued development in the GIG economy (+€80 million), mainly focused on policies in the United Kingdom, as well as in the Motor (+€45 million) and Property Damage (+€35 million) segments, driven by the growth of New Business.
+- Gross written premiums increased by +44% to €654 million with continued development in the GIG economy (+€80 million), mainly focused on policies in the United Kingdom, as well as in the Motor (+€45 million) and Property Damage (+€35 million) segments, driven by the growth of New Business. - Similarly, the earned premiums increased by +31% to €595 million.